-• If you are registering after the initial 3L/LL.M. registration, be sure to check the closed course list.
+• If you are registering after the initial 3L/LL.M. registration, be sure to do a class search in Banner Self-Service to see which courses are already closed.
 If you attempt to register for a course that is already closed, you will, of course, not get in and you will have wasted a chance to get something else.

 • You should list a few extra courses just in case some of the courses you most want are closed.
-You will not be registered for more than 14 credits, and you will have the opportunity to drop any "extra" courses during online add/drop.
+You will not be registered for more than 16 credits, and you will have the opportunity to drop any "extra" courses during online add/drop.
 If you do end up being registered for less than 12 credits, you can always add courses during add/drop, but you may have fewer options at that point.